Welcome to Reception!

 We will be reading the Christmas story and getting ready for our nativity performance.

 Every child in Reception has a learning journal which is unique to them.
 The journals will illustrate the child's learning journey throughout their time in Reception.
 All your child's achievements will be added to their learning journey.
 To make the journals more personal to you and your child we ask parents to contribute; this can be done through photographs as well as notes about what your child has said/ been getting up to.
 Please send into school any examples of your child's achievements that you would like to add to his/her journal.

 At St Mary's we use 2simple an online app to record lots of amazing achievements.
 These can be emailed to parents throughout the school year.
 If you have not yet provided school with your email address please do this as soon as possible. :)

 Outdoor learning is valued in Reception and children will be given opportunities in all weather to develop their learning and skills.
+Children have access to both the indoor and outdoor provision throughout the day.
 The provision set up outdoors will be linked to the learning the children carryout indoors.
-St. Mary's provide waterproof coats and jackets for all children but we do ask parents to provide their children with wellies and suitable clothing.
-Now the weather is getting warmer it is also essential that you apply all day sun cream on your child before school so they can learn and play outdoors in the sunshine.
+St. Mary's provide waterproof coats and jackets for all children but we do ask parents to provide their children with wellies, sun cream and a sun hat.

 Children are encouraged to explore print within class.
-Children will begin to learn sounds from the second week into the school year.
+Children will begin to learn sounds from the fifth week into the school year.
 From this the children will be encourage to segment and blend simple words.
 Once the children have developed their knowledge they will begin to look at books and create their own stories.
 The children will read in small groups and one to one in class and will take books home to share with their family and friends.
-Books are sent home on Tuesdays and Fridays so please ensure your child's book is in school in these days.
 Children also go to the local library once a week.

 You can visit the link below to find over 250+ FREE ebooks!